Here, There and Everywhere: Release and reception

 Less impressed, Ian MacDonald admired the "ingenuity of the music", but concluded that "for all its soft-focus charm, the song's overall effect is chintzy and rather cloying."
 In his chapter on Revolver in the book The Album, James Perone describes "Here, There and Everywhere" as a "mid 1960s love ballad that could find its way into the set list for bands at a senior prom" and a track that to some listeners appears "syrupy and mushy".
 Chris Coplan of Consequence of Sound pairs it with "Got to Get You into My Life" as songs that are "seemingly out of place" on Revolver amid the overtly psychedelic and experimental music that typifies the album.

 In his authorised biography, Many Years from Now, McCartney names "Here, There and Everywhere" as one of his personal favourites.
 Beatles producer George Martin also highlighted it among his favourite McCartney songs.
 Lennon reportedly told McCartney that "Here, There and Everywhere" was "the best tune" on Revolver.
 In a 1980 interview for Playboy magazine, Lennon described it as "one of my favourite songs of the Beatles".

 In 2000, Mojo placed "Here, There and Everywhere" at number 4 on its list of the greatest songs of all time.
 In April 2004, Rolling Stone ranked it 25th out of the "100 Greatest Beatles Songs".
-Art Garfunkel has cited this as his all-time favourite pop song.
+Art Garfunkel described the song as "intoxicating": "If music can be defined as that which perfumes the atmosphere, then ‘Here, There and Everywhere’ does it like no other single I’ve ever heard.
+It’s supreme."

 McCartney re-recorded the song for his 1984 soundtrack album Give My Regards to Broad Street and also performed it for MTV in 1991, released on Unplugged (The Official Bootleg).

-Cover versions
+Other recordings

+One of the earliest known covers of "Here, There and Everywhere" was recorded by The Fourmost in August 1966.
+A Merseybeat band also managed by Brian Epstein, The Fourmost had access to Lennon–McCartney compositions, as reflected in their earlier recordings of "Hello Little Girl" and "I'm in Love".

 Unterberger highlights Emmylou Harris among the notable artists who have recorded "Here, There and Everywhere".
 Harris' version became a minor hit in 1976, reaching number 65 on the Billboard Hot 100 and number 13 on the Adult Contemporary chart in the United States.
 It reached number 30 in the Official UK music chart.
-Frank Ocean interpolated its lyrics on his 2016 album Blonde, for which Lennon–McCartney received a writing credit.
+Frank Ocean interpolated its lyrics on his song "White Ferrari" in 2016 (from the album Blonde), for which Lennon–McCartney received a writing credit.

 Bruce Welch of the Shadows claimed in his autobiography that McCartney offered the tune to Shadows lead guitarist Hank Marvin before the Beatles' recording.
 Marvin eventually released an instrumental version of the song on his 2007 album Guitar Man.

-Lennon's son Sean Ono Lennon and Elvis Costello both covered the song in 2022 in celebration of McCartney's 80th birthday.
+Lennon's son Sean and Elvis Costello both performed the song in 2022 in celebration of McCartney's 80th birthday.

-In popular culture

-In the TV series Friends, this song is played on steel drums when Phoebe Buffay walks down the aisle during her wedding.
-It was the second time a song written by McCartney was used in a wedding sequence in the series, the first being "My Love" when Chandler and Monica married.

-Gary Sparrow sings the song at the piano in an episode of Goodnight Sweetheart.

-Geoff Emerick, who engineered many of the Beatles' recordings, used the title of the song for his 2006 memoir Here, There, and Everywhere: My Life Recording the Music of The Beatles.
+Pat Metheny recorded a solo guitar version for his 2024 album MoonDial.